Jane's Addiction: 2022–2023: Eric Avery's second return and Navarro's hiatus

 Following the completion of the tour, the band entered the studio with producers James Ford and Peter Robinson to work on new material.
-Farrell, Avery and Perkins contributed to the recordings, with Navarro remaining absent.
-Open invitations were offered to Navarro and recent touring guitarists Van Leeuwen, Klinghoffer and Ash to work on the new material.
-Farrell noted: "I don't know who will end up recording the guitar tracks, but I’d love to see Dave, Troy, Josh and Daniel contribute — all the guys on the tour that really stuck it out."
-In January 2023, Klinghoffer was announced as Navarro's replacement for their 2023 tour dates.
+Farrell, Avery and Perkins contributed to the recordings as a trio, with open invitations offered to Navarro and recent touring guitarists Van Leeuwen, Klinghoffer and Ash to work on the new material.
+Farrell noted: "I don't know who will end up recording the guitar tracks, but I'd love to see Dave, Troy, Josh and Daniel contribute — all the guys on the tour that really stuck it out."
+In January 2023, Klinghoffer was announced as Navarro's full replacement for their 2023 tour dates.